Autumn sale: up to 30% off on a selection of sports watches! Shop Now

-After a dive, Suunto EON Core displays surface time since the previous dive and a countdown time for recommended no-fly time.
-During the no-fly time, flying or traveling to higher altitude should be avoided.
+After a dive, Suunto EON Core displays surface time since the previous dive and a countdown time for the recommended no-fly time.
+During the no-fly time you should avoid flying or traveling to higher altitude.

 No-fly time is the minimum surface time after a dive which is recommended to wait before flying with an airplane.
 It is always at least 12 hours.
 For desaturation times shorter than 75 minutes, no-fly time is not displayed.
 Maximum no-fly time is 72 hours.

-If decompression is omitted during a dive so that Suunto EON Core enters permanent error mode (see Algorithm lock), the no-fly time is always 48 hours.
+If decompression is omitted during a dive and the dive algorithm is locked for 48 hours (see Algorithm lock), the no-fly time is always 48 hours.
 Similarly, if dive is done in gauge mode (bottom timer), the no-fly time is 48 hours.

 YOU ARE ADVISED TO AVOID FLYING ANY TIME THE COMPUTER COUNTS DOWN THE NO-FLY TIME.
 ALWAYS ACTIVATE THE COMPUTER TO CHECK THE REMAINING NO-FLY TIME PRIOR TO FLYING!
 Flying or traveling to a higher altitude within the no-fly time can greatly increase the risk of DCS.
 Review the recommendations given by Divers Alert Network (DAN).
 There can never be a flying-after-diving rule that is guaranteed to completely prevent decompression sickness!